-8.4 What's Fixed in 2.4.14.1
+8.4.2 What's Fixed in 2.4.14.1

-8.4.1 Invalid samples in batched data did not count as 'lost samples'
+Invalid samples in batched data did not count as 'lost samples'

-Invalid samples in batched data were not counted as lost samples, and did not trigger Connext Micro to call on\sample\lost() when the "on\sample\lost" notification was enabled.
+Invalid samples in batched data were not counted as lost samples, and did not trigger Connext Micro to call on_sample_lost() when the "on_sample_lost" notification was enabled.

-8.4.2 Local variables in header file may have caused compiler warning
+Local variables in header file may have caused compiler warning

 Local variables were incorrectly defined in ReaderHistory.c and may have caused a compiler warning.
-This issue has been resolved.

-8.4.3 Non-default timer resolutions may have caused an incorrect timeout
+Non-default timer resolutions may have caused an incorrect timeout

 Compiling Connext Micro with a non-default timer resolution may have caused incorrect timeouts.
+This issue has been resolved.
+[RTI Issue ID MICRO-2794]